jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * The `PooledObject` instances can reside in almost any sort of container.
 I chose a queue with a fixed size of 3.
 * The `PooledObjects` are added to `objectPool` via a static method, which is an example of eager initialization.
 As an alternative, `PooledObjects` could be added only when needed until the pool has been filled.
 I am adding them via `release(PooledObject)` since initialization and reclamation share the same _add-to-pool_ behavior, which justifies reusing the same method, even if the term _release_ doesn't scream _initialization_.
 * [__BlockingQueue__](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/BlockingQueue.html) is thread-safe.
-* I added `id` to `PooledObject` as a means to uniquely identify each object in the pool.
+* I added `id` to `PooledObject` to uniquely identify each object in the pool.
 It's not critical to the design.
 * `name` is state information provided by the client when acquiring a pooled object.
 It's provided only as an example for the object's state.
 * `acquire(String name)` retrieves a `PooledObject` from `objectPool`, initializes its state with the client provided name and returns it.
 * `release(PooledObject)` cleans the instance by setting the name to null and adds it back to the `objectPool` queue.
 It also confirms that a double-release won't occur, which could introduce difficult to detect issues subsequently.